arisi/cordova-plugin-dfu/README.md

-Cordova Plugin Template
+Cordova Plugin Dfu
 ======

-This is a simple starting point for building a Cordova plugin on iOS and Android.
+This is a simple DFU plugin :)